modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing/writing.md

 * `add`, `update` (or `up`) and `remove` (or `rm`) packages;
 * get the `status` (or `st`) of your current environment.

-As an illustration, we create a new environment called `MyProject` and download the package Example.jl inside it:
+As an illustration, we download the package Example.jl inside our current environment:

 ```]pkg-example
-activate MyProject
 add Example
 status
 ```